Wildlander-mod/Support/MissiveExpansion.md

 Gold Reward 500g

 Additional rewards?

 --------

-## Quest: Dark Missive: Body parts disposal (WIP)
+## Quest: Dark Missive: Collect the Scrolls

-Objective:  Collect Body parts from a dead drop and drop them ioff at Priest NPC

-Missive note: A Necromancer client of my has excessive supplies left over from his experiments.
-He has placed them in the local dead drop.
-Collect them and our Priest friend will ensure they are placed inside of a coffin for us.
+Objective:  Find and eliminate a Mage - Recover Scrolls from his corpse

+Missive note: One of my clients has had a Deal go bad, Go in, kill the Mage, Recover his merchanise.

-Quest giver: priest NPC
+Quest giver: Outlaw refuge fence

-Gold Reward 1000g Automatically given to the player on talking to the Priest
+Gold Reward 500g

 Additional rewards?

-Four Varients
-1) Local Priest, Local Drop
-2) Local Priest, Distant drop
-3) Other priest, Local Drop
-4) Other priest, Distant Drop

 --------
-## Quest Pickpocket Transport plans
+## Quest Pickpocket Transport plans (WIP)

 First part of a two part missive - the second one starts when the first one is handed in.